 Since interest rates still aren’t great right now, your best bet in 2022 is to put your savings in a high-yield savings account.
 It gives you some interest, but also the flexibility to move money in and out (and into other savings vehicles) as needed.

 Finding the best interest rates is a combination between timing, good credit, and having money available.
 You can’t control the first one, but the latter two you can.
-Regardless of where you stand today, it’s always smart to work on improving your credit and paying down your debt so when the time is right, you’ll be in the best position possible to get the top interest rates available.
+Regardless of where you stand today, it’s always smart to work on improving your credit and paying down your debt so when the time is right.
+You’ll be in the best position possible to get the best interest rates available.

 Chime Disclosure - Chime is a financial technology company, not a bank.
 Banking services and debit card provided by The Bancorp Bank or Stride Bank, N.A.; Members FDIC.